Recruiters Nominate Their Favorite Phone Interview Questions

-This is a popular question among talent professionals, as it can give you a glimpse into how candidates view themselves both personally and professionally — and how they want to be viewed.
+This is a popular phone interview question among talent acquisition professionals, as it can give you a glimpse into how candidates view themselves both personally and professionally — and how they want to be viewed.
 For Krista, it’s also a good way to test how engaged and happy they’ll be in the role.

 “The similarities and variances between the answers to these two questions can tell you a lot,” she says.
 “I find that those that describe themselves fairly similarly in both instances tend to enjoy the work they are doing more than just as a job.”